Estimated reading time: 9 minutes

 One of the most important is The Day of the Dead which is celebrated over two days, November 1st and 2nd.
 This is the same as All Saints Day and All Souls Day in Christianity.
 On these days, families gather in the cemeteries to celebrate their loved ones who have passed away.
 It’s a very unique and colourful festival, with an abundance of flowers, candles, food, prayers and songs.
 It’s an amalgamation between pagans and religious beliefs.

-Language
+4. Language

 Indigenous Communities

 Before the arrival of the Spaniards, the territory that is now called Mexico was divided into many different regions.
 These were occupied by very distinct ethnic groups, each one with its own Mexican culture and language.
 Some of the lingo from those groups is now still alive and spoken by the indigenous populations, either as a first or a second language.
-Obviously, the main and official one is Spanish, but the Mexican government has officially recognised 68 other languages.
-These all have their own dialects.
-The most commonly known is the Mayan language, which is spoken by the indigenous communities of the Yucatán Peninsula, Chiapas and Guatemala.

 Maya

-If you have travelled to Cancun or the Riviera Maya it’s most likely that the taxi driver that took you to your hotel or the waiter that attended to you at the restaurant know how to speak “Maya”.
+If you have travelled to Cancun or the Riviera Maya it’s most likely that the taxi driver that took you to your hotel or the waiter that attended to you at the restaurant knows how to speak “Maya”.
 This is the Mayan language of Yucatán.
 It has been recognised as an official language and is taught in schools out of respect for Mexican history.

 Nahuatl

 Another language widely used and still alive is the Nahuatl.
-This was spoken by the Atzec and many other ancient civilisations who settled in central parts of Mexico.
+This was spoken by the Aztecs and many other ancient civilisations who settled in central parts of Mexico.
 Keeping alive the old languages after conquerors had imposed their own is a way for Mexicans to honour the identity and origins of the population.

-Religion
+5. Religion

-Art
+6. Art

 Mexico gave birth to some of the greatest artists in the world.
 These include controversial painter Frida Kahlo and her lover the muralist Diego Rivera.
-In addition, his lifetime rival Alvaro Siqueiros and Jose Clemente Orozco, both with their magnificent political murals.
-Octavio Paz offers a beautiful portrait of Mexican society within his book “The Labyrinth of Solitude”, which he won a Nobel Prize in Literature for.
-They are a few of the most commonly known in the world amongst the extraordinary artists that have made history representing Mexico throughout the years.
+In addition, his lifetime rivals Alvaro Siqueiros and Jose Clemente Orozco, both with their magnificent political murals.

 We hope you’ve enjoyed reading a bit about Mexican culture!
 For other similar blogs please visit: